Luxury Coliving: What It Is and Whether It's Worth the Price

 What does "luxury coliving" actually mean?

 Nobody regulates the word luxury.
-A place can call itself luxury because it has a pool, or because the kitchen has a KitchenAid, or because the WiFi is faster than your ex's responses.
+A place can call itself luxury because it has a pool, because the kitchen has a KitchenAid, or because the WiFi is faster than your ex's responses.
 There's no standard.

 Broadly, luxury coliving spaces offer some combination of: